 WordPress is pretty well optimized for search engines out of the box, but it isn’t perfect.
-There are many onsite WordPress SEO mistakes that users make.
-More specifically, WordPress needs a helping hand in two areas:
+There are many common onsite WordPress SEO mistakes that users make.
+More specifically, WordPress needs a bit of a helping hand in two areas:

-- Additional functionality in the form of an advanced SEO plugin such as Yoast SEO.
+- Additional functionality in the form of a SEO plugin.

 - The effective application of onsite SEO measures.